acviana/vercel-nextjs-blog/pages/posts/2024-05-01-fumbling-into-floats.md

 At one point while working on this I remember thinking

-_Boy, it's lucky that these numbers were multiples 1.11 or I wouldn't have been able to spot them_
+_Boy, it's lucky that these numbers were multiples of roughly 1.11 or I wouldn't have been able to spot the pattern! (e.g. 2.22, 3.33, etc.)_

 Yeah, so about that.
-It turns out this ideas of epsilon "families" wasn't quite right, and the clue was in the remaining points that I thought didn't "fit".
+It turns out this ideas of epsilon "families" wasn't quite right, and the clue was in the remaining points that I thought didn't "fit" the pattern.
 After making lots more plots I finally realized that _all_ the errors can be expressed in units of epsilon.
 Take a look:

 ```python
 >>>a = [